 A culture proud of its heritage; Contemporary francophone music, Cinema: the 7th art form

 Positive features of a diverse society; Life for the marginalised; How criminals are treated

 Aspects of political life in the French-speaking world

 Teenagers, the right to vote and political commitment; Demonstrations and strikes; Politics and immigration

 Students must also study one film “La Haine” by M Kassovitz and one book “l’Etranger” by A Camus.

 The department regularly visits Manchester Metropolitan University to attend workshops and study days designed specifically for Year 12 and Year 13 language students.

-In March 2017 we ran a highly successful study visit to Berlin and another visit is planned for 2019.
-Students also have the opportunity to take part in work experience schemes in France, Germany and Spain where they can improve their linguistic skills and sample the food and general culture first hand.
+Students also have the opportunity to take part in work experience schemes with the organization “Halisbury” in France where they can improve their linguistic skills and sample the food and general culture first hand.